After you start the game, this will be the first thing you'll see. This is the server list menu.

 The chat input line

-This white rectangle just below the chat box and game screen is the Chat input line.
-This is where you actually write your chat message, then hit ENTER to send it.
+This white rectangle just below the chat box and game screen is the Chat input line (where it says "Click here to chat").
+This is where you actually write your chat message, then hold ENTER to send it.

 The OOC, if you've played Attorney Online, works exactly the same as its' counterpart.